alexwitedja/rad-final/README.md

 ## A clock app assignment for Rapid App Development at RMIT
 Develop a clock app using Ruby on Rails in only 1 day.
-This project was completed in 15 hours and I got full marks for it.
+This project was completed in 15 hours and I got 90+

 ## Features
 Make use of Rails timezone API to display clock.